openjs-foundation/cross-project-council/project-resources/REQUESTING_GITHUB_RESOURCES.md

 The Pull Request template below should be completed with a Pull Request containing an addition to the `GITHUB_REQUESTS/{CurrentYear}.md` spreadsheet from this repository, filling the required information.

 > [!NOTE]\
-> The costs are are billed on a monthly-basis.
-Hence the the costs should be calculated on a monthly-basis.
+> The costs are billed on a monthly basis.
+Hence the costs should be calculated on a monthly basis.

 ### Best Practices